XxN0llxX/reflection/README.md

 # End of 5th week
 ## 10/5/17
-This week in computer programming we learned on how to make html websites lists and i  learned on how to add videos to my website.
+This week in computer programming we learned on how to make html websites lists and i  learned on how to add videos to my website, we had also learned on how to make websites run, i went on my own and started makiing my own chat related site

+---

+# End of 6th Week
+## 10/13/17
+This week during school in class we had learned on how to make lists and also how to make checklists for our websites we had also learned on how to make things a lot more organized and look nice, i had also learned on how to use css and also make other things- like we had also learned on how to make code for lists that we could make people check what they wanted to get i had also learned on how to chat boxes and submit boxes